kodsmed/1DV610L3-DayTrader/README.md

 At the start of the game you are given a sum of money to invest in the stock market.
 You can buy and sell stocks and see how your portfolio develops over time.
-The game is over when you run out of money or a year has passed.
+The game is over when a year has passed.
 The goal is to have as much money as possible at the end of the game.

 The game is built in Typescript, compiled to Javascript and can be served on any web server.